Keith Arthurton: International career

-Cheating
+Controversy

 Arthurton was involved in an unusual incident during a game between the West Indies Board of Control XI and the Australian national cricket team at Kensington Oval in Bridgetown, Barbados.
 Australian player Dean Jones believed that Arthurton was using an oversized cricket bat.
 The bat was found to be 4.5 inches wide, instead of the legal 4.25 inches, but he was allowed to continue to use the bat.